mattzcarey/aws-comsum-gen-ai-workshop/instructions/4-tuning-retrevial.md

 You can also modify the splitter for your particular document format.
 Super interesting and can get much better retrieval results.
 See this doc for more info on splitters [here](https://python.langchain.com/docs/use_cases/question_answering/how_to/document-context-aware-QA)

+## Retrieval Search Type

+We can use different retrieval search models.
+Look at where we create the retriever in demo/llm/retrieval.py on line 34.
+You can specify the search_type here.
+Either "similarity", "mmr", or "similarity_score_threshold".

 ## Embeddings Models

 Up to now we have been using OpenAI embeddings.
 You can find a good leaderboard on embeddings [here](https://huggingface.co/spaces/mteb/leaderboard).